Homeopathic remedies in legal hot water in U.S. but face scant Canadian pushback

 In Canada, only manufacturers of homeopathic cough, cold and flu remedies for children are required to provide "scientific evidence" if they make any health promises.
-But a recent investigation by Marketplace found that has yet to happen.
+But a recent investigation by CBC's Marketplace found that has yet to happen.

 Popular in News

 1 1606 reading now Canada's 'super secret spy agency' is releasing a malware-fighting tool to the public

 - 2 1279 reading now 'It's disgusting': Alberta woman targeted by revenge porn breaks silence